huggingface/blog/mistral-coreml.md

 ## TL;DR

-By the end of this blog post, you would’ve learnt all the new goodies accompanying the latest MacOS release AND you will have successfully run a 7B parameter model using less than 4GB of memory on your Mac.
+By the end of this blog post, you will have learnt all the new goodies accompanying the latest macOS release AND you will have successfully run a 7B parameter model using less than 4GB of memory on your Mac.

-Step 1: Clone Github repo: git clone -b preview [`https://github.com/huggingface/swift-transformers`](https://github.com/huggingface/swift-transformers)
+Step 1: Clone the `preview` branch of the `swift-transformers` repo: git clone -b preview [`https://github.com/huggingface/swift-transformers`](https://github.com/huggingface/swift-transformers)
+Step 2: Download the converted Core ML models from [`this Hugging Face repo`](https://huggingface.co/coreml-projects/mistral-coreml)
-Step 2: Clone the HuggingFace repo [`here`](https://huggingface.co/coreml-projects/mistral-coreml) Step 3: Run inference using Swift: `swift run transformers "Best recommendations for a place to visit in Paris in August 2024:" --max-length 200 Mistral7B-CoreML/StatefulMistralInstructInt4.mlpackage`
+Step 3: Run inference using Swift: `swift run transformers "Best recommendations for a place to visit in Paris in August 2024:" --max-length 200 Mistral7B-CoreML/StatefulMistralInstructInt4.mlpackage`

 ## Best new Core ML features from WWDC’ 24